SubhamSengupta/ConsoleChatRoom/Source Code/README.txt

 This is the source codes to implement a console based chat application.
 It is implemented in Java.
-Here is two different folder named "Client" and "Server" The source codes in the server folder opens a TCP server on the system and waits for clients or the users to join the chat room.
+Here is two different folders named "Client" and "Server" The source codes in the server folder opens a TCP server on the system and waits for clients or the users to join the chat room.
 In the Client folder the source codes are for implementing the client side application which initially connects to the Server